 If you’re looking to put a loved one in a nursing home, you might want to do your research.
-The New York Times exposed yesterday that the Medicare Ratings System – a hotel-style ratings system that has become the gold standard across the industry – is based on self-reported data by the nursing homes that the government does not verify.
+The New York Times exposed yesterday that the Medicare Ratings System – a hotel-style rating system that has become the gold standard across the industry – is based on self-reported data by the nursing homes that the government does not verify.

 Rosewood Post-Acute Rehab in Sacramento is one of the five-star rated nursing homes whose superior rating has led to dozens of lawsuits in recent years from patients and their families claiming substandard care.
-According to The New York Times, some groups, such as employees, lawyers and patient advocacy groups even say that some nursing homes have even learned how to ‘game’ the rating system.
+According to The New York Times, some groups, such as employees, lawyers, and patient advocacy groups even say that some nursing homes have even learned how to ‘game’ the rating system.

 If you or a loved one think you are a victim of nursing home abuse and/or neglect, contact the attorneys at Morelli Law Firm for a free case evaluation.
 With over 100 years of collective legal experience and more than $2 billion in verdicts and settlements on behalf of our clients, we hold nursing homes and eldercare facilities accountable for their negligent and wrongful behavior to secure justice for the abused.